top of page

 The Pulling Down Exercise

-This meditation supports healing, relaxation, and grounding plus it has the ability to raise a low sodium potassium (Na/K) ratio.
+This meditation helps clear some of those blockages and supports healing, relaxation, and grounding plus it has the ability to raise a low sodium potassium (Na/K) ratio.

 The Meditation

-2. Beginning.
-This lasts 20–40 minutes.
-The mind relaxes during this stage.
+2. Diving Deeper.
+This lasts 15–30 minutes.
+The mind quiets down during this stage.

 Visualizations